Confused about your work injury?

 There are some workers comp questions that only a licensed attorney can answer; this is one of them.

 There are a lot of factors that are considered when calculating your settlement amount and they should be taken into account before deciding whether or not to accept a lump sum settlement.
-Your workers’ compensation attorney will examine each of your past, ongoing, and future expenses (and losses) to help you determine whether you are receiving a fair offer.
+Your workers compensation attorney will examine your medical records as well as your past, ongoing, and future expenses (and losses) to help you determine whether you are receiving a fair offer.

 Lump sum settlements often seem very enticing at first glance.
 It is likely to be more money than you have ever had at your disposal at one time.
 But it is important to remember that accepting a settlement offer will require that you waive your right to pursue further legal action.
 Basically, it is your one chance to collect compensation for your injuries.